 The Drop-In Blog Editors

-Kali is a second year grad student in the Vertebrate Ecology Lab and has been working as an editor of The Drop-In Blog since August 2020.
+Kali is a third-year grad student in the Vertebrate Ecology Lab and has been working as an editor of The Drop-In Blog since August 2020.
 Her research interests include diving physiology and fasting energetics in pinnipeds, and she hopes to do her thesis on the composition of blubber in different cold-adapted species.
-When not in the lab at MLML, Kali works as a lab technician as CSUMB, and volunteers as an Assistant Sea Lion Trainer at the SLEWTHS Project.
+When not in the lab at MLML, Kali works as a lab technician at CSUMB and volunteers as an Assistant Sea Lion Trainer at the SLEWTHS Project.